 Kunshan Diorama

 Today, I’m visiting Zhengyi Old Street (正仪老街) in Kunshan — a city wedged in between Suzhou and Shanghai.
-This old street is like a leftover slice in between other parts properly planned by the city.
+This old street is a leftover slice in between other parts properly planned by the city.
 On the horizon, I can see construction cranes, as if they are threatening the area; ‘we are coming to you next’.
 The street runs alongside a river, with a highway in the south, and two railways in the north.
 Both the green-skinned train as well as the high-speed train whizz past, so often in fact that I’m reminded of The Blues Brothers scene: “How often does the train go by?
 So often you won’t even notice.”

 Taking good photos today isn’t made easy, as there’s some fog mingled with the abysmal air quality of the last few days.
 Everything is grey and the sensor in my phone camera doesn’t stretch the colors across its full spectrum, plus the tints shift depending on which zoom I use.